OpenAnimationLibrary/extrastuff/tools and utilities/magicerase/readme.md

 To do:

-- [x] Add standard file menu items such as reloading the program (as that is so important for quickly iterating improvements to the program)
+- [x] Add standard File menu Reload/Restart to allow fast iterating of improvements to the program (See Note 1)

+- [ ] Add MagicEraserSettings.ini file to store Preferences as well as recently used images etc.

 - [ ] Add option to display a checkerboard pattern rather than red in the UI.
 (Partially implemented as of 2024/10/16 but works only when loading images)